freebsd/pkg/README.md

 directories during package creation.
 So, for example, this allows to creation of a package containing root-owned files without being packaged by the root user.

-##### MTREE\_DIRS

-This is optional.
-It is used by the package the same way as done by the legacy tools.
-The MTREE is extracted in prefix before each installation.

-In the future we hope that mtree will be deprecated in favour of a hier package or a single MTREE that won't be customisable in per package basis.
-Since pkg supports packing of empty directories, per package MTREE is superfluous.

 <a name="localdb"></a>
 ### Local database